 Placements and internships

-Enhance your studies, gain invaluable experience and get a foot on the career leader.
+Enhance your studies, gain invaluable experience and get a foot on the career ladder.
 At Sussex, you can gain the skills for the graduate job market by going on a placement or internship with UK and international companies.

 Placements can help you: